jzombie/rust-simd-r-drive/README.md

 `SIMD R Drive` is a high-performance storage engine using a single-file storage container optimized for zero-copy binary access.

+Can be used as a command line interface (CLI) app, or as a library in another application.
+Continuously tested on Mac, Linux, and Windows.

 [Documentation](https://docs.rs/simd-r-drive/latest/simd_r_drive/)

 ## Table of Contents